bilalturkmen/frontend-mentor-challenges/four-card-section/README.md

 ### 👍 My Challenges:

 - Training for `grid-area` property 😉
-- Add dark mode with css
+- Adding dark mode with css
 - Presenting pixel perfect view on my solution page
 - See hover states for all interactive elements